-In this article I will discuss some other ways in which bodies corporate can inject cash into their funds and, as a result, increase the investment value of the scheme.
-I will also set out the effects of doing so, for example the tax implications and distributions of profit.
+In this article, I will discuss some other ways in which bodies corporate can inject cash into their funds and, as a result, increase the investment value of the scheme.
+I will also set out the effects of doing so, for example, the tax implications and distributions of profit.

-Sale or let of unit
+Sale or let units

 In terms of section 4(b) of the STSM Act bodies corporate have the power to purchase or otherwise acquire, take transfer of, mortgage, sell, give transfer of or hire or let units.
-Although the sale, mortgage, transfer or letting of a body corporate unit will inject cash into the scheme, it can only be achieved on the authority of a special resolution, and additionally only when essential for the proper fulfillment of its duties.
+Although the sale, mortgage, transfer, or letting of a body corporate unit will inject cash into the scheme, it can only be achieved under the authority of a special resolution, and additionally only when essential for the proper fulfillment of its duties.

 Alienation and letting of common property

-Section 17 of the Sectional Titles Act 95 of 1986 read with section 5(1)(a) of the STSM Act allows the body corporate to alienate or let common property or parts thereof under a long term lease (for more than 10 years).
+Section 17 of the Sectional Titles Act 95 of 1986 read with section 5(1)(a) of the STSM Act allows the body corporate to alienate or let common property or parts thereof under a long-term lease (for more than 10 years).
 This process can generate income (capital or rental) for the body corporate.
 The alienation or term letting of common property is more legally complicated and requires the following: